Missional Communities

 the Basics (understanding the what and why of missional communities)

-• The summary from Wikipedia is a helpful place to begin: Missional Community (also called Clusters, Go Communities, Mid-Sized Communities, Mission Shaped Communities, MSCs) is a group of anything from 20 to 50 or more people who are united, through Christian community, around a common service and witness to a particular neighborhood or network of relationships.
+- The summary from Wikipedia is a helpful place to begin: a Missional Community (also called Clusters, Go Communities, Mid-Sized Communities, Mission Shaped Communities, MSCs) is a group of anything from 20 to 50 or more people who are united, through Christian community, around a common service and witness to a particular neighborhood or network of relationships.
 With a strong value on life together, the group has the expressed intention of seeing those they impact choose to start following Jesus, through this more flexible and locally incarnated expression of the church.
 The result will often be that the group will grow and ultimately multiply into further Missional Communities.
 Missional Communities are most often networked within a larger church community (often with many other Missional Communities).
 These mid-sized communities, led by laity, are “lightweight and low maintenance” and most often meet 3-4 times a month in their missional context.
 For the full Wikipedia Article, click here.

-• Missional Communities adopt certain values and rhythms that guide their life together.
+- Missional Communities adopt certain values and rhythms that guide their life together.
 In the coming months, the Branch will identify what values/rhythms will guide us.
 In the meantime, here are the rhythms of a church we’ve been learning from.

-• Jeff Vanderstelt: Rhythms [VERGE 2010 Main Session] from Verge Network on Vimeo.
+Jeff Vanderstelt: Rhythms [VERGE 2010 Main Session] from Verge Network on Vimeo.

 Examples (so what do MCs look like?)

-• Here’s a video that tells the story of missional communities in one church in Tacoma, WA.
+- Here’s a video that tells the story of missional communities in one church in Tacoma, WA.

-• Here’s an example of a specific missional vision that fueled a MC: Beth’s group is a women-only MC, since that is what she felt the Lord was calling her to build.
+- Here’s an example of a specific missional vision that fueled a MC: Beth’s group is a women-only MC, since that is what she felt the Lord was calling her to build.
 Naturally, they have sought to do mission activities related to women, but the breakthrough for a sustained approach came when Beth began connecting with a ministry that fights human trafficking.
 The city where she lives is located at the intersection of two major highways and is a significant hub for this horrendous problem.
 A local non-profit runs houses of refuge for women who escape or are rescued by the police, but this is very resource-intensive as the women arrive traumatized and with few possessions.
 Beth, who loves parties, wanted to find a creative way to both fundraise and also to draw women together in positive relationships.
 So she founded WRATH – Women Rallying Against Traffic in Humans.
 Her idea was to host great parties for women, where as part of the evening everyone brings a certain thing that the rescue house needs (whether it’s shoes or toiletries or food or whatever).
 As part of the evening, there is a short presentation and then people are invited to host their own WRATH parties with their own circles of friends.
 Beth’s aim is for her and the MC to educate , equip and empower women to do this, so that they can build an ever-widening network of women, most of whom are successful and prosperous but together can support some of the most vulnerable and abused women in society.

-• Pam on an MC Serving an Disadvantaged Single Mom: When our church moved to its present building, we had a God-given vision to impact our local area zip code, which is known for high crime, drugs and gangs.
+- Pam on an MC Serving an Disadvantaged Single Mom: When our church moved to its present building, we had a God-given vision to impact our local area zip code, which is known for high crime, drugs and gangs.
 We wanted to help break this cycle and the many strongholds Our missional community (MC) is heavily involved in this through Whiz Kids, a faith-based literacy program that allows us to connect with families of elementary aged children and take the light of Jesus into their homes.
 This past summer, a young couple in our MC felt God challenge them to give their car away.
 They contacted me and I suggested giving it to one of the single mothers with whom we have regular relationship through Whiz Kids.
 She had two daughters in Whiz Kids and two sons in prison.
 She worked hard at her job, but needed dependable transportation.
 The resource staff at church helped to manage the process of transfer of title and I had the privilege of taking her to get her insurance started.
 After procuring the license tag, I picked her up at work, brought her to church and watched a great big smile appear on her face.
 You would’ve thought that we were giving her the biggest and best BMW.
 As we pulled out of the parking log, she pulled up beside me, looking like a teenager who just got her first car!
 With a BIG wave and huge smile she was off, all the time know that Jesus had sent a big blessing her way.

 We’ll be adding more resources in the coming weeks.
 In the meantime, if you’re ready to learn more, just let us know and we’ll point you towards the most helpful resources we’ve come across.